ykri021/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-(I did this in lines # through # in my code in `Advanced-Lane-Lines.ipynb` in the function`get_thresholded_image()`) Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+(I did this in the 7th code cell of the IPython notebook (of the  function`get_thresholded_image()`) Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `get_warped_image()`,(in the 9th code cell of the IPython notebook).
+The `get_warped_image()` function takes as inputs an image (`img`).
 I chose the hardcode the source and destination points in the following manner: